 - c. where open flame devices are used. - 2.
 The systems shall include Drench/Deluge Showers, Hand Held Body/Face washers and Deck Mounted Drench Hoses. - 3.
 The permanently mounted showers shall be located as close to the main door of the laboratory as possible (to provide escape route), but shall not be located greater than 50 feet from an experimental area. - 4.
-The permanently mounted shower shall be capable of discharging a continuous spray at a rate of 30 Gallons Per Minute. - 5.
-The systems shall be tempered to between 70EF and 90EF and be installed in a manner that prevents the stagnation of water in the piping that supplies permanently mounted showers and face/eye wash stations. - 6.
-An exception to the tempered water requirement is: in existing buildings where tempered water is inaccessible, cold potable water shall be permitted with prior permission of the fire prevention safety officer and Inspector. - 7.
-Existing laboratories shall be compliant with the most recent provisions of 527 CMR 10.02(2): Fire Extinguishers from the Board of Fire Prevention Regulations. - (2) Product-approved Materials: Fixtures and Piping Systems. - (a) List of Fixture Materials
+The permanently mounted shower shall be capable of discharging a continuous spray at a rate of 30 Gallons Per Minute. - The systems shall be tempered to between 70°F and 90°F and be installed in a manner that prevents the stagnation of water in the piping that supplies permanently mounted showers and face/eye wash stations. - An exception to the tempered water requirement is: in existing buildings where tempered water is inaccessible, cold potable water shall be permitted with prior permission of the fire prevention safety officer and Inspector. - 7.
+Existing laboratories shall be compliant with the most recent provisions of 527 CMR 10.02(2): Fire Extinguishers. - (2) Product-accepted Materials: Fixtures and Piping Systems. - (a) List of Fixture Materials.